Croydon-Brixton/qthought/README.md

 To run the protocol, one needs to:
     - specify the interpretation, namely *observe*, *forward_inference* and *backward_inference* in your interpretation description file;
     - specify the logic employed by agents, namely the method their predictions are glued together in *consistency*;
-    - describe the protocol by summing it out of elements of *ProtocolStep* class.
+    - describe the protocol by summing it out of elements (some of them call *observe*, *forward_inference*,*backward_inference* and *consistency*) of *ProtocolStep* class.

 If your protocol is correct and meets the requirements elaborated on in *Requirements* class, it yeilds the prediction after a run.
+You can print it in a format of an inference table, or follow one of the examples (a protocol for Frauchiger-Renner thought experiment) to print it out in a user-friendly way.

 ## Please cite

-When using ProjectQ for research projects, please cite
+When using QThought for research projects, please cite
   - [arxiv number to appear]
+As we are still in the process of preparing the arXiv submission, we kindly ask you to cite this repository instead.

 ## Authors